danialfarid/ng-file-upload/README.md

 Upload.jsonBlob(obj)
 /* converts the value to json to send data as json string.
 Same as angular.toJson(obj) */ Upload.json(obj)
-/* Converts a dataUrl to Blob object. var blob = upload.dataUrltoBlob(dataurl, name);
+/* converts a dataUrl to Blob object. var blob = upload.dataUrltoBlob(dataurl, name);
+/* returns true if there is an upload in progress.
+Can be used to prompt user before closing browser tab */ Upload.isUploadInProgress() boolean
 ```
 **ng-model**
 The model value will be a single file instead of an array if all of the followings are true: